Settlement preceded Hannibal's earliest development

 The 1879 church building served the congregation well.
 Many capable ministers were sent to conduct morning and evening services, to officiate at baptisms and weddings, and to comfort the bereaved.

-Page 5 of 5 - An Unusual Wedding
+An Unusual Wedding

 As a rule, in the earliest days, funerals and weddings took place in the homes.
 However, a story of a wedding in the first little brick church is worth relating.
 Mr. John R. Floweree was first married to Susan Glascock.
 They had five children.
 Susan's death in 1848 left him a widower, but one one thought of his remarrying.
 However, he surprised his friends in a unique ceremony.
 His first wife's cousin, Mary Ann Glascock, on 27 October, 1849, attended morning worship, coming there with a neighbor, John Priest.